 Termination and Reinstatement of Parental Rights

 When a court orders the termination of parental rights, the legal relationship between a parent and child ceases to exist.
-It is very rare and only occurs in especially serious cases, such as those involving child abuse or severe child neglect.
-And even though a parent may petition the court to voluntarily give up his or her parental rights, the main consideration is always the child's best interests.
+It is very rare and occurs in especially serious cases, such as those involving child abuse, severe child neglect, or abandonment.
+In such cases, the local department of social services or child protective services brings the action to terminate the parent's parental rights.

-Since this process is handled in state courts, the laws and procedures vary from one state to the next.
-At least nine states have laws allowing for reinstatement following termination of parental rights, including California, Illinois, North Carolina, and New York).
-Usually, reinstatement is available only on the condition that the child has not been permanently placed with a foster home within a given period of time.
+Since this process takes place in state courts, the laws and procedures vary from one state to the next.
+According to the Child Welfare Information Gateway, some twenty-five states have laws allowing for reinstatement following termination of parental rights.
+This includes California, Nevada, North Carolina, and New York.
+These states will be discussed in more detail below.

 Differences in State Laws

-Nevada law has a much lower standard of proof ("preponderance of the evidence"), while North Carolina law even allows hearsay evidence in court proceedings if it is considered "relevant, reliable and necessary" to determine a child's best interests.
+Nevada law has a lower standard of "preponderance of the evidence."
+The preponderance standard means that good cause for reinstatement is more probable than not.
+North Carolina law allows hearsay evidence in court proceedings if it is considered "relevant, reliable, and necessary" to determine a child's best interests.